colin524/hvt2024/README.md

 > Disclaimer : this joke software is totally fake and should not be used for malicious purposes
 > Also, i lied in my webiste link (colin524.github.io/hvt2024) but this README says the truth

+> This software won't receive any updates from now on (26/09/2024)

 A (fake) tool to (not) hack people

 ## How it works